-Mike: Yeah I’m from Jersey.
+Mike: Yeah, I’m from Jersey.

-Molly: Having studied at Berkeley, what was your main focus there?
+Showbams: Having studied at Berkeley, what was your main focus there?

 Nate: I was a cello principle and did music synthesis as my major, but there’s a core curriculum at Berkeley that Brian and I both went through.
 Just general musicianship, music theory, a little bit of film scoring I think both of us did, really the whole gamete.
 It was really fun!